tpayne/terraform-examples/samples/AWS/templates/neptune/README.md

 Neptune DB Example
 ==================

-This example uses terraform on AWS to create a standard Neptune DB sample.

-The database is hosted in a Neptune cluster with a write instance and a read replica instance each of which are hosted in separate availability zones in the same region.
+This sample uses Terraform on AWS to deploy a serverless Neptune cluster and read replica databases to different availability zones hosted in the same region.
+It is intended to demonstrate various capacilities of Neptune in a PoC capacity.

 Status
 ------